Research and reports

 The Recovery Loan Scheme (RLS) is to replace other Covid loans that we’ve seen over the past 12 months, including the government Bounce Back Loan Scheme (BBLS) and the Coronavirus Business Interruption Loan Scheme (CBILS), which both ended on 31 March.

-There’s also a cap on interest rates at 14.99%, although the government expects this to be much lower in the ‘vast majority of cases’.
+There’s also a cap on interest rates at 14.99 per cent, although the government expects this to be much lower in the ‘vast majority of cases’.
 Just note that you’ll need to pay any interest yourself straight away, as well as any fees (unlike with the Bounce Back Loan Scheme).

 You can apply to the scheme if Covid-19 has affected your business, or if you’ve used one of the other loan schemes before, like the BBLS or CBILS.